 The Governing Body and Staff at Rigby Hall School believe that uniform plays a valuable role in contributing to the ethos, setting an appropriate tone and instilling pride in the school.
 Wearing a school uniform supports positive behaviour and discipline, encouraging identity with, and support for the school ethos.
 It also promotes a strong, cohesive, school identity that supports high standards and a sense of identity amongst pupils.
 If some pupils look very different to their peers, this can inhibit integration, equality and cohesion.
 Wearing a uniform protects pupils from social pressures to dress in a particular way.
 Appropriate hair styles that are not extreme form part of school uniform expectations, as well as keeping jewellery to a minimum.
 School uniform includes clothing required for Physical Education (PE); this is practical, comfortable and appropriate to the activity involved.
+The School now provides a child's 'first' PE kit when they join us.
 Full details of school uniform requirements are printed in the prospectus and in our School Uniform policy.